 The NV Holiday Bazaar is a Christmas craft fair in West Vancouver in November.
-In 2019 it also has a sister event in Yaletown on December 13th to 15th.
+In 2019 it also had a sister event in Yaletown on December 13th to 15th.

-In 2019 there is not just one, but two locations for the Holiday Bazaar!
+In 2019 there was not just one, but two locations for the Holiday Bazaar!
 The NV Holiday Bazaar was on the weekend of November 23rd and 24th.
-New for 2019, there is also a Vancouver Holiday Bazaar in the City of Vancouver on December 13th to 15th.
+New for 2019, there was also a Vancouver Holiday Bazaar in the City of Vancouver on December 13th to 15th.

-The Vancouver event takes place at the Roundhouse Community Centre in Yaletown on the Friday, Saturday and Sunday of December 13th, 14th and 15th.
-The Vancouver event features as many as 100 vendors.
-Admission for it is $5 at the door or $2 less for tickets purchased online.
-Children ages 12 and under get in free.
+The Vancouver event last took place at the Roundhouse Community Centre in Yaletown on the Friday, Saturday and Sunday of December 13th, 14th and 15th.
+The Vancouver event featured as many as 100 vendors.
+Admission for it was $5 at the door or $2 less for tickets purchased online.
+Children ages 12 and under got in free.

 North Van Christmas Craft Fair in West Vancouver

 The North Vancouver Holiday Bazaar is the new name (as of 2018) for what was formerly known as “The Carson Graham Christmas Craft Fair”.

 This annual event is a medium-sized Christmas craft and artisan market.
 It features over four dozen or so local vendors selling items from a wide range of categories including jewellery, clothing, bath and body goods, art, wine, home decor, woodwork, children’s products and food.

 The market used to take place at Carson Graham Secondary School in North Vancouver (which is why it’s still called the North Vancouver Holiday Bazaar).
 Now when it happens though, it takes place at a different location in nearby West Vancouver.